 Click here to learn more about the Principal VEF Grant application process, timeline, and guidelines.

-Principal VEF Grants are typically for proposals seeking funding over $1,500, but typically do not exceed $5,000.
-In some rare instances, multi-year grants have been awarded for as much as $10,000.
+Principal VEF Grants are typically for proposals seeking funding over $2,000, but typically do not exceed $5,000 per year.
+In some rare instances, multi-year grants have been awarded for as much as $15,000.

-Beginning in the 2020-2021 Academic Year, Principal VEF Grant applications are only accepted in Winter Quarter of each Academic Year.
+Principal VEF Grant applications are only accepted in Winter Quarter of each Academic Year.
 If awarded, the grant dollars will not be available for use until the beginning of the next Academic Year on July 1.
-For example, applications awarded in Winter Quarter 2021 will be able to spend dollars starting on July 1, 2021.
+For example, applications awarded in Winter Quarter will be able to spend dollars starting on July 1.

 Click here to learn more about the Discretionary VEF Grant application process, timeline, and guidelines.

 Discretionary VEF Grant applications are accepted throughout the academic year and generally will not be permitted to span multiple Academic Years.
 Any dollars awarded in a given Academic Year, must be spent by the end of the fiscal year, June 30.
-For example, if applying for a Discretionary VEF Grant in the Fall of 2021, the project must be completed in full by June 30 of the following calendar year.
+For example, if applying for a Discretionary VEF Grant in the Fall, the project must be completed in full by June 30 of the following calendar year.
 If applying in the winter or spring, generally all funds must be expended that same fiscal year before June 30th.